vRealize Automation is a key enabler in delivering those self-service consumables to our customers.

 |vRealize Automation Cloud List Price ($ per OSI)

 ||Billed Monthly at the On-Demand Price

 04.22 Update: With cloud governance being one of the biggest concerns for cloud operators the need for multi-level approval policies is very common.
-With multi-level approvals, vRealize Automation allows for review by different users and/or departments.
+With multi-level approvals, VMware Aria Automation allows for review by different users and/or departments.

 Gate deployment actions for critical workloads and ensure proper resource allocation with approval policies.
 Approvals are critical to ensure the right level of control for your cloud organisation.
 Approvals can be applied on new or existing "brownfield" deployments, any Service Broker catalog item or Day 2 action and can be triggered based on granular, resource-level criteria.

-Bring the power of vRealize Orchestrator workflows to manage vRealize Automation constructs.
+Bring the power of vRealize Orchestrator workflows to manage VMware Aria Automation constructs.
 Readily available content will support orchestration for managing projects, users, custom types and resource management.
 Custom workflows can also be created and run.